 In Building Our Future Together, we’ve developed a future-ready master facilities plan for our schools.
 Explore our planning process, findings, recommendations, and rationale.
+If you are interested in learning more about the Community Engagement Sessions, click the menu item below.
+You can then explore the rest of this page to learn more about how we got to this point.

 After accepting the recommendations of a Facilities Committee in 2018, the Board of Education hired DLR Group architects to facilitate the development of a comprehensive educational master facilities plan.
 Coined “Building Our Future Together,” the purpose was to use a highly collaborative process to ensure that our school facilities properly support education and pedagogy and to guide capital investments over the next 10-15 years or more.